Brahadeesh Sankarnarayanan

 Assistant Professor (Grade II), Department of Mathematics, IIT Jodhpur

-I work in combinatorics, with current interests in spectral extremal graph theory, intersection graphs of paths, and combinatorial matrix theory.
-My past work covers graph coloring on surfaces, intersecting set systems, and the rank of structured matrices arising from tournaments.
+I work in extremal combinatorics and graph theory.
+My current interests are in spectral extremal graph theory, intersection graphs of paths, intersecting set systems, graph convexity, and majority coloring games.
+I have also worked on colorings and list colorings of graphs embedded in surfaces, and on the ranks of structured matrices arising from tournaments.
 See the Research and Publications pages for details.

 I completed my BS–MS dual degree in mathematics at IISER Bhopal in 2017, and defended my PhD in combinatorics at IIT Bombay in 2024 under the supervision of Niranjan Balachandran.
 I subsequently held positions as an Institute Postdoctoral Fellow at IIT Bombay (until February 2025) and as a Research Associate at IIT Hyderabad with M. Rajesh Kannan (until September 2025), before joining IIT Jodhpur in September 2025.